sidney-eliot/3d-artists-handbook/content/theory/optimization.md

 These points are roughly all the things one needs to take into consideration when working with the model in a game engine like Unreal Engine or Unity.
 These tips can however also help for things like Marmoset Toolbag real-time view files as well as making the 3D software viewport smoother.

 - Use as few materials as possible
 - Use as few texture maps as possible.
-By using atlas maps to get many small items together in one texture/ material/ shader
+By using atlas maps to get many small items together in one texture / material / shader
 - Batch a lot of small objects together on run time to reduce draw call amount.
 (This has nothing to do with merging objects in the modeling software)
-- 99% of the scene should use one and the same shader
+- If possible, the entire scene should use one and the same shader
-- Don't use alpha.
-99% of the stuff people use alpha for these days could be done with actual geometry, and it would both look better and perform better
+- Avoid using alpha when possible.
+99% of the stuff people use alpha for these days could be done with actual geometry, and would both look better and perform better
 - Use as little transparent stuff as possible (fire for example needs it)
 - Clean poly flow will ensure better triangle strip generation.
 Which saves memory and transform time.
 Yes, sometimes MORE geometry can result in less memory use and less performance loss if done right!
 - Character mesh optimization has different rules than those for environments (This is partially because world geometry in games is mostly set to static)